perkowitz/hachi-yaeltex/binaries/README.md

 v0.16
 - New feature: Save controller state in EEPROM and load at startup.
 - New feature: Dump current controller state at startup.
-- New feature: Low Intensity OFF state
+- New feature: Low Intensity OFF state for digitals and encoder switch feedback.
-- New feature: Encoder value to color with same message as rotary encoder, on channel 16
+- New feature: Encoder ring color change remotely with same message as rotary encoder, on channel 16 (value to color, see table in manual)
 - New feature: Split mode for analogs.
-Split analog control in half, send regular message on one half and same message on channel 16 on the 2nd
+Split analog control in half, send regular message on one half and same message on channel 15 on the 2nd half
 - IMPORTANT CHANGE: Encoder switch's feedback and Digital's feedback now turn on with MAX VALUE and off with MIN VALUE.
 Live sets might require rework.
 - Solved issue with more than 16 digital modules.
 Lower SPI Speed in these cases.
 - Improved considerably wake up time for every controller.